-North Shore Hawaii: 5 Stops You Wan’t to Make
+North Shore Hawaii: 5 Stops You Want To Make NOW (2021)

-North Shore Hawaii.
-One of the worlds top surfing destinations and also a beautiful section of Hawaii to explore even if you aren’t a surfer.
-Departing from Honolulu “town” to North Shore, “country” you will be tempted to stop constantly.
-Before doing so, here are 5 stops you have to make before venturing to the country.
+The North Shore of Hawaii is one of the worlds top surfing destinations and also an amazing destination even if you don’t surf.
+Departing from Honolulu “town” to North Shore, “country” you will be constantly tempted to stop.
+Before doing so, here are 5 stops you have to make when making your way to the country.

 Don’t let the name scare you off from this snorkelers paradise.
 Sharks Cove is one of the most popular snorkeling destinations on the island and for good reason, there are a loads of underwater schools.
 You probably won’t see any sharks here for but you will see plethora’s of underwater creatures and quite possibly some Turtles (Honu).

 Pro Tip: Head across the street to Foodland post snorkel for some of Hawaii’s best poke.
 If not craving Poke from Foodland, there is a parking lot adjacent to Foodland full of Taco Trucks with some excellent food options.